chenmichael2/Spaceship-Racer/README.md

 ~~~

 ## Win Condition
 The win condition is detected when the score of one of the players is equal to 5.
+Once